If you suspect fraudulent activity on any of your BECU accounts — or believe you're a victim of identity theft — contact us right away.

 - BECU debit card after hours: 888-241-2510 or 909-941-1398 (collect outside U.S.).

 Identity theft occurs when a criminal steals someone's personal information and uses it to take their money, open credit accounts, file tax returns, make health insurance claims and more without the victim's permission.

 How Does Identity Theft Happen?

-Criminals can obtain personal data in a variety of ways, including physical theft (e.g., stealing your wallet or backpack), public information and data breaches.
-Once a thief has a way “in”, they can access personal information like usernames and passwords, Social Security number, addresses, and/or payment details, they may be able to set up unauthorized accounts, engage in account fraud, and commit other crimes in your name.
+Criminals can obtain personal data in a variety of ways, including physical theft (e.g., stealing your wallet or backpack), public information, social media accounts, phishing, and data breaches.
+If a thief has access to personal information like usernames and passwords, Social Security number, addresses, and/or payment details, they may be able to set up unauthorized accounts, engage in account fraud, and commit other crimes in your name.

 Recognize Signs of Identity Theft